motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 	]
 ```

-1. Sharing `/dev/bus/usb` allows the container to see the USB debugger.
+1. Sharing `/dev/bus/usb` allows the container to recognize the USB debugger even if it is attached after the container is running.
-1. Sharing the udev rules allows the container to access the USB debugger without `sudo`
+1. Sharing the udev rules allows the container to access the USB debugger without `sudo`.
 1. A generic share folder is created as a helper location.
 It is used in a script described later to install the ST Command Line Tools.

 ### Lifecycle Scripts